What Can I Do?

 Delegitimize the State

 Do all you can to destroy the state's aura of legitimacy.
 This mainly involves education, since the "aura" is in people's minds.
 So long as most people see the state as the solution rather than the problem, freedom cannot generally reign.
 It will no doubt exist covertly, in Galt's Gulches, Costa Rican hideaways, and other isolated locales, but it will not gain broad enjoyment until most people desire to be free and have overcome their psychological dependency on the state.
-And as we know from history, revolution will help (and may well hurt) if people's minds are not already "right" for liberty.
+We know from history that revolution will not likely help (and may well hurt) if people's minds are not already "right" for liberty.

 Here are some things you can do to crush sheeple's mental dependence on the state: